elie009/FEutlityhub360/public/docs/USER_GUIDE_TRANSACTIONS.md

 ### Bills
 - When you mark a bill as paid, it can create a transaction
 - Bills and transactions work together for complete tracking
+- **Link transactions to bills**: Select a bill category when adding a transaction to link it directly to a specific bill

+### Loans
+- Link transactions to loan payments for better tracking
+- **Link transactions to loans**: Select a loan category (e.g., "Loan Payment") when adding a transaction to link it directly to a specific loan
+- Track payment history for each loan

+### Savings Accounts
+- Link transactions to savings deposits or withdrawals
+- **Link transactions to savings**: Select a savings category when adding a transaction to link it directly to a specific savings account

 ### Bank Accounts
 - Transactions are linked to specific accounts